 Laying out theorems, lemmas etc., and marking succeeding proofs:

 - amsthm.sty (the theorem setup of the AMS document classes amsart, amsbook, etc., in stand-alone package form, which should be in any LaTeX distribution) defines environments which are much more configurable than the basic LaTeX ‘theorem’ environment.
-There’s a description here, and a more extensive account in Chapter 3 of the Companion.
+There’s a description here.

 - ntheorem.sty (Wolfgang May and Andreas Schedler) is another, even more flexible, package.